openssl/openssl/doc/designs/quic-design/quic-ackm.md

   - It indicates when probes should be generated.

   - It indicates what ACK frames should be generated.

+  - It indicates the current deadline by which new ACK frames will be generated, if any.

   - It indicates the largest unacknowledged packet number for a given packet number space.